MicrosoftDocs/well-architected/well-architected/scalability/design-capacity.md

 ## Scale preemptively and schedule autoscaling

 Preemptive scaling based on historical data can help ensure your application performs consistently, even though your metrics haven't yet indicated the need to scale.
-Schedule-based rules allow you to scale when you see time patterns in your load, and want to scale before a possible load increase or decrease occurs.
+Schedule-based rules allow you to scale when you see time patterns in your load, and you want to scale before a possible load increase or decrease occurs.
 For example, you can set a trigger attribute to scale out to 10 instances on weekdays, and scale in to four instances on weekends.

 If you can predict the load on the application, consider using scheduled autoscaling, which adds and removes instances to meet anticipated peaks in demand.
 For more information, see [Use Azure Monitor autoscale](/azure/architecture/best-practices/auto-scaling#use-azure-monitor-autoscale).